-- Exercising your generator: If you don’t plan on using your generator often, you should consider run it every now and then for about an hour.
-As this keeps the generator lubricated and eliminates the possibility of the electrical contacts getting oxidized.
+- Exercising your generator: If you don’t plan on using your generator often, you should consider running it every now and then for about an hour.
+This keeps the generator lubricated and eliminates the possibility of the electrical contacts getting oxidized.

 - Clean the batteries: Clean up the batteries by carefully wiping the dust off with a damp cloth.

 - Get it serviced: If you want to get the best out of your generator, you should take it to a nearby repair shop and have it serviced and checked up on regular basis, preferably four times a year.